 College Essay Series: Writing the Leadership Essay (UC Prompt 1)

-This blog post will help you to write a compelling, personal, and persuasive response to the UC1 leadership prompt.
+This post will help you to write a compelling, personal, and persuasive response to the UC1 leadership prompt.
 This is the first of the eight UC Personal Insight Question prompts.
 Of the eight PIQs, you only need to answer four.

 The first prompt of the University of California Personal Insight Questions is all about leadership.
 Many students are alarmed at the prompt, particularly those who don’t hold formal leadership roles, or those who are shyer.
 Don’t worry!
 This essay prompt is for everyone.